rumpledelf/tendthedrop/howitworks.md

 	<li>Initial site assessment</li>
 	<li>Move your code into version control if it is not already</li>
 	<li>Set up an issue tracking system for you, or utilise your existing system</li>
-	<li>Issues flagged in the initial site health check will be added into the issue queue</li>
+	<li>Issues flagged in the initial site assessment will be added into the issue queue</li>
 	<li>Move your site to a new host if required</li>
 	<li>Set up additional services as required</li>
 	<li>Apply any security updates flagged by the initial site assessment as a priority</li>